Casa Bonita: Employee relations

-Just days before its much-anticipated reopening, in June 2023, Casa Bonita rescinded its original employment contracts and asked staff to sign new agreements that may amount to smaller wages.
-Casa Bonita initially advertised salaries ranging from $14.27 to $15.27 for servers and bartenders, in addition to tips, and employees signed contracts earlier in the spring agreeing to the wages.
+In 2023, Casa Bonita initially advertised salaries ranging from $14.27 to $15.27 for servers and bartenders, in addition to tips, and employees signed contracts earlier in the spring agreeing to the wages.
 In the days before public opening, the restaurant called employees to a meeting at which they were told to sign new contracts within a day or quit.
 The new employee compensation system removed the need for wait staff to earn tips, instead paying every employee $30 per hour, much higher than the Colorado minimum wage, $13.65.
 This came on the heels of a nationwide campaign to eliminate tipping in food service, owing to "tipping fatigue" on the part of customers who came to oppose the practice.
-However, this change amounted to a pay reduction for at least some of the employees.

 Casa Bonita employees, with help from the worker center, Restaurant Opportunities Centers (ROC) United, sent a petition to management, demanding more transparency and better communication on a number of issues.

 In October 2024, employees at Casa Bonita announced their intention to form a union with Actors’ Equity and IATSE.
 Employees cited unsafe work conditions and pay as the primary reasons for unionization.

 2025 unfair labor practices charge and strike

 In September 2025, a National Labor Relations Board unfair labor practices charge was filed against the restaurant by the restaurant's labor union Casa Bonita United.
-On October 30, 2025, performers at the Lakewood, Colorado Casa Bonita went on strike for at least three days after alleging that Parker and Stone paid them unfair wages and subjected them to a less safe working environment.
+On October 30, 2025, performers at the Lakewood, Colorado, Casa Bonita went on strike for at least three days after alleging that Parker and Stone paid them unfair wages and subjected them to a less safe working environment.
 Actors' Equity Association (AEA) president Brooke Shields also criticized Parker and Stone's handling of the restaurant's AEA-affiliated entertainers as well.
 Lead AEA negotiator Andrea Hoeschen further stated that management at Casa Bonita only offered "an additional 11 cents over their last unfair wage offer, and very little for future layoff protections."